 - If my scholarship application is successful, may I defer my scholarship for one year?
 No. Scholarships can only be awarded for the relevant year of application.

 What happens if I am unable to complete my studies in France?
 A strong motivation, a mature personal project and a commitment to complete a study programme are part of the criteria to select the laureates.
 The scholarship can be ended anytime if the laureate is not fulfilling her/his study requirements.

 Is there any set quota on the number of scholarships granted?
 No, there is no specific quota.
 In the frame of the 2022 programme, 23 new scholarships have been granted.
 The total number of scholarships for the current academic year is 40.

 Is there any set distribution of scholarships by field of studies?
 No, only the best applications are selected regardless of the field of study.
 All fields of study are encouraged.
 Every application and project will be considered.

 - If I am awarded with a scholarship, can I travel to France with a family member?
-The French Embassy will support only the individuals awarded with the scholarship with respect only to matters related to their travel to study in France.
+The French Embassy will only support the individuals awarded with the scholarship with respect only to matters related to their travel to study in France.
 For the travel of any family member, you must consult with a travel agent or relevant authorities for visas or travel arrangements.
-More generally, The French Embassy cannot help the awardees regarding any matter which is not related to the scholarship (find a home for your pet, help you travel two months in advance,....).
+More generally, The French Embassy cannot help the awardees regarding any matter which is not related to the scholarship (help you travel two months in advance, find a home for your pet,....).

 What is Campus France and what is its role?
 Campus France is an agency of the French Ministries of Europe and Foreign Affairs and of Higher Education, Research and Innovation.
 Its goal is to promote French Higher Education and facilitate academic international mobility and exchange.
 The local office in South Africa is more particularly in charge of helping candidates to choose the study programme that is fit to their background and to their personal project.
 The agency in France will manage all the aspects of scholarship for the laureates.